What is Japan’s ‘Go To Travel’ Campaign?

 For the time being, discounted accommodation is the only benefit available.
 To take advantage of the subsidised prices, you will need to book directly with the participating accommodation or travel agent, and this is where we come in…

-Booking Your Trip with Snow Monkey Resorts
+Booking Your Travel Package with Snow Monkey Resorts

 As a registered travel agent, we are happy to be participating in the ‘Go To’ campaign.
 Based in Nagano, we are proud of our home region and what everyone to enjoy the beauty, open spaces and fantastic attractions of Central Japan.